harrypars0ns/milestone-4/README.md

     - The project uses the **Django** a framework for building the app.
 - [Stripe](https://stripe.com/)
     - The project uses the **Stripe** process the payments using a debit or credit card as well as capturing web hooks.

+## Testing

+My first thought when choosing how the user chooses the image for each recipe was to have a text input that they would paste an image URL into.
+The app would check if it was a .jpg, .jpeg or .png file format and then put it on the card.
+There was a couple issues with this including: some image formats are not jpg, jpeg or png so the app was rejecting perfectly good images, very annoying for the user.
+Another issue was that some image links are 1000 characters long.
+I decided to go for a super secure system of only allowing an image upload and no way of using a url.

+The Stripe payment system initially gave me some problems.
+The payment intent was being created but the charge wasn’t going through as I could see in my webhooks on the Stripe dashboard.
+I also got an error from the model.
+I fixed this by deleting all migrations eg. users, products, categories and orders etc. I removed all migration files within your project.
+I went through all of my project app’s migration folders and removed everything inside, except the __init__.py file.
+After making migrations this fixed my problems and the payments were going through.

+The forms do have validation, the front end uses html attributes on the inputs such as 'maxlength' and required attributes.
+The backend validation was done by writing into the views.py that the forms can only be saved once they have been asked IF the form “is_valid” ELSE the form would reset and not submit anything.
+I tested this by not filling in certain fields and making sure it didn’t submit.
+They passed all tests.

+The nav-bar and brand logo at the top of all pages created some issues on mobile.
+The nav would only be all in a row on certain screens, and jumbled up on others.
+This was fixed by a few media queries and changing the html bootstrap classes to remove some padding from one of the nav links.
+The brand logo also looked bad on some screens and so had to be fixed with some media queries.
+They both now look good on all screen sizes and so pass my test.

+When creating the price input, it started off as a slider that you would select the number of pounds on the cost slider.
+This turned out to be terrible UX and would be much improved by making the pricing a straight text-box that only allows a number with a maximum of 2 decimal places.
+This is a much more precise, quicker and user friendly way of setting the price of a product.
+When you add an item the page used to redirect to the all products page but now goes to the recipe you have just created or edited.
+Once saved the pages redirect to where they are meant to and so pass my tests.

+Only superusers are allowed to use the remove, edit and create product features I did this my making sure that the user “is_superuser” and displaying the links to those pages if that is TRUE.
+If they are not a superuser they do not see these links and so would have no way to create, edit or remove a product from the store.
+I tested this by logging out and trying as an anonymous user, a non ‘super’ user and as a superuser.
+The links only showed for the super user and so it passes my tests.

+When deleting an order through the admin I was getting an error.
+It was a simple fix by adding an “or 0” to the end of a line of code that would update the total of all line items.
+This now works fine and so passed my test.

+Images on the cards were all different sizes and so messed up the organisation on the all products page.
+All images are cropped to the same aspect ratio (a square) so the cards are all the same size and look the same on all screens.

+I had a problem where I would have to set the environment variables every time that I opened the workspace in GitPod.
+I fixed this by creating a gitignore file with a file (env.py) that contained my environment variables and then I set them in the project level settings.py file.
+I no longer need to export environment variables manually and so it passed my test.

+I ran the CSS and HTML through the W3C Jigsaw validator with no errors found.
+The Javascript was run through the JSHint validator with no major issues.
+The Python was ran through a validator with no issues as well as checked with pep8online.com.

+The site works across many browsers including: Chrome, Firefox, Safari and Edge.

+## Deployment

+I am hosting the site on Heroku on the master branch.
+I had a already been committing to GitHub before.

+I have my git repository hosted on Github and the website is hosted on Heroku.
+I have commits after I've finished a feature or fixed a bug.
+When I use git push the Github repository is updated and I use git push heroku master to push the updates to Heroku.

+To deploy on Heroku you have to:
+Create an app on the main page of your Heroku dash.
+Go to settings, press 'reveal config vars' I used IP (0.0.0.0), PORT (5000), Secret Key Gitpod has Heroku already installed so just use 'heroku login' in your terminal.
+Add a requirements.txt with 'pip3 freeze > requirements.txt'.
+Add a Procfile with 'echo web: python app.py > Procfile'.

+If you want to run the code locally you can use 'git clone'.
+Alternatively you can download all the files in a .zip file and open 'index.html' in your browser of choice.

+## Credits

+### Content

+I made the layout, buttons and cards using Bootstrap.
+The forms used crispy forms.
+Authorisation was made with Django AllAuth.
+The checkout and stripe payment were made using the same system from the Boutique Ado mini project.

+### Media
+I used Pexels (stock images) for my images, and font awesome for my icons.

+### Acknowledgements

+- Thanks to Brian Macharia for all the help he's given me making this.
+Couldn't have done it without you.
+- Thanks to the whole tutor team from CodeInstitute for help with my project.